Rustan-ISAKOV/CodeDebugger/README.md

-# CodeDebugger is a repository for my students who study JavaScript
+# CodeDebugger is a repository for my students who study HTML5 and CSS3
 - lessons and practical tasks